 Because of their daring, the two hunters were better than average.
-They took many seals, average. oogruks, belugas, walrus, caribou and many polar bears.
+They tok many seals, oogruks, belugas, walrus, caribou and many polar bears.
 They were hunting all the time.
 Inclement weather did not stop them.
-When hunters stayed home because of adverse conditions, they were out roaming gray and forbidding.
+When hunters stayed because of adverse conditions, they were out roaming the ice.